-Making this delicious Crockpot Mulled Cider is as simple as pouring the ingredients in a slow cooker and pressing the start button!
-In just 10 minutes, you’ll be finished with all the prep.
+Making this crockpot mulled apple cider recipe is as simple as pouring the ingredients in a slow cooker and pressing the start button!
+In just 10 minutes, you'll be finished with all the prep.

-But, the best part is how it will make your whole house smell like an apple orchard while it's simmering.
-The earthy flavors of cinnamon and cloves paired with orange, apple and pomegranate just scream holiday!
+The best part is how it will make your whole house smell like an apple orchard while it's simmering.
+The earthy flavors of cinnamon and cloves paired with orange peel, apple slices and pomegranate just scream holiday!

-Guests love this non-alcoholic recipe, but you can always make it a hard cider by adding spirits like rum or whiskey to mix things up if you’re hosting an adult-only party!
+Guests love this non-alcoholic apple cider, but you can always make it a hard cider by adding spirits like rum or whiskey to mix things up if you're hosting an adult-only party.

 See quantities in recipe card.

-- fresh unfiltered apple cider – preferred over apple juice because it has more pulp
+- fresh apple cider - preferred over apple juice because it has more pulp

 - cranberry juice - purchase 100 percent cranberry juice